 Access to clean water is always a priority.
 Current Goals/Projects:

-- Help Wayanu and surrounding villages access clean water year-round.
+- Help five nearby villages access clean water year-round.
 Current borehole, well and reservoir do not provide clean water during the dry season and are inadequate during the rainy season.
-We are currently assessing the situation and researching potential solutions.
+Project cost estimated at $35,000

-- Continue to bring tippy taps to villages and health clinics
+- Continue to bring tippy taps (low-cost hand washing stations) to schools, villages and health clinics. annual project Cost estimate: $5,000.

 Accomplishments to date:

-- In 2010 we created a rain-water collection system for regular washing and our new septic system with self-flush toilets at Airfield School.
-The nearby borehole, provided by another donor, provides drinking water.
+- In 2010 we created a rain-water collection system for improved sanitation and our new septic system with self-flush toilets at Airfield School.

 - In 2013 water at Bishop Forson School was piped to the kitchen and other campus locations.

-- In 2014 we introduced and built the region’s first Tippy Taps.
-News and rave reviews quickly spread.
-Ghana Education System assigned a staff member to build them at several schools in the municipality.
+- In 2014 we introduced and built the region’s first Tippy Taps – low-cost hand washing stations.
+News and rave reviews quickly spread and with government support, the stations continue to be constructed and used throughout the schools in the municipality.

-- 2014 – present Pagus student interns and Junior Staff are educating villagers on the importance of hand washing and how to build and maintain tippy taps.
+- 2014 – present: Pagus Center for Achievement PATH students are educating villagers on the importance of hand washing and how to build and maintain tippy taps.